 We will have a selection of paper and free materials courtesy of GreatArt.
 Artists are encouraged to experiment with different media – varied charcoals, pastels, pencils, pens and even chunky markers.
-(You are welcome to use wet materials like inks and watercolours, but please bring your own).

 Art Model Collective return to Underdog Gallery for Tuesday evening’s multi-model life drawing session.